Skip to main content

 Can Matthias accommodate groups?

 Groups are possible but the neighbourhood-scale setting on Kollwitzstraße limits capacity.
 Parties of 2 to 4 are the format this room is designed for.
-For larger groups, check the venue's official channels to confirm availability, and book well in advance given the 2025 Michelin star demand.
+For larger groups, check the venue's official channels to confirm availability, book well in advance given the 2025 Michelin star demand.
 A private dining option is not confirmed in available data.

 Is Matthias worth the price?

-At €€€€ in a residential Prenzlauer Berg setting, Matthias earns its price point through a fast-rising kitchen: Michelin Plate in 2024, one star in 2025, and the Star Wine List #1 ranking for 2025.
+At €€€€ in a residential Prenzlauer Berg setting, Matthias earns its price point through a fast-rising kitchen: Michelin Plate in 2024, one star in 2025, the Star Wine List #1 ranking for 2025.
 That wine recognition in particular makes the pairing spend easier to justify.
 If you want a one-star experience with serious wine credentials and neighbourhood warmth rather than hotel-dining formality, the answer is yes.

 Can I eat at the bar at Matthias?